 A Phase I clinical trial to assess the safety and immunogenicity of vaccine candidate TMV-083 (previously known as MV-SARS-CoV-2) began in France in August 2020.
 This is the first time the vaccine candidate, developed by Institut Pasteur scientists in partnership with Austrian biotech company Thémis and with the support of CEPI to tackle the COVID-19 epidemic, has been administered to humans.

-Vaccine candidate TMV-083 is an attenuated live virus vaccine using the measles vaccine (MV) as a vector (or vehicle) and expressing a spike protein antigen from the SARS-CoV-2 virus.
+Context: vaccine candidate TMV-083 is an attenuated live virus vaccine using the measles vaccine (MV) as a vector (or vehicle) and expressing a spike protein antigen from the SARS-CoV-2 virus.
 The spike protein, the "entry key" that allows the virus into cells, forms spikes all around the virus.

 The Institut Pasteur is the sponsor of this clinical trial.
 The trial is being conducted partly at the Cochin-Pasteur Clinical Investigation Center (CIC) in Cochin Hospital (Paris Public Hospital Network – AP-HP) and partly in Belgium.

 The final results of the trial, including long-term monitoring of volunteers, are expected in 2021.
+See the press release January 25, 2021, about stopping development of this vaccine candidate.

-The measles vector, a promising technique
+The measles vector, a promising technique for other illnesses

 Vaccine candidate TMV-083 (previously known as MV-SARS-CoV-2) for SARS-CoV-2 draws on the Institut Pasteur's expertise in developing recombinant vaccines using the measles vector.
 The virus used in the measles vaccine is used here as a vector (or vehicle) for the development of recombinant vaccines expressing antigens from other pathogens (fragments of dengue, Lassa fever or other viruses responsible for emerging diseases).
 This approach was launched by the former Viral genomics and vaccination unit at the Institut Pasteur, which recently became the Innovation lab : vaccines.